sidecartridge/sidecart-site-dev-docs/sidecartridge-keyboard/introduction.md

 ### Croissant features

-- internal middle-man design for Atari ST / STe
+- internal middle-man design for Atari ST / STE
 - pass-through mode for original keyboard and mouse
 - Bluetooth and pass-through mode selectable at boot

 ### Soufflè features

-- external keyboard replacement for Mega ST / Mega STe
+- external keyboard replacement for Mega ST / Mega STE
 - built-in USB hub for keyboards, mice, and gamepads
 - support for original joysticks and mouse together with USB keyboard
 - designed for systems without a working original keyboard